 You should contact an attorney if:

 Trust management is a complex process, and there are many cases where it may make sense to contact a breach of fiduciary duty attorney.
-If you think you may benefit from the support of a fiduciary duty attorney, schedule a free consultation with us here at RMO to discuss your current case.
+If you think you may benefit from the support of a fiduciary duty attorney in California or Texas, schedule a free consultation with us here at RMO to discuss your current case.

 Trustee misconduct or mismanagement can affect several interested parties in a trust.
-At RMO, we support all of the following clients in breach of fiduciary duty cases.
+The trust litigation team at RMO supports the following clients in breach of fiduciary duty cases in California and Texas.

 Beneficiaries have special rights to a trust’s assets and are often directly impacted by breaches of fiduciary duty.
 They may find or recognize suspicious activity or signs of misconduct that affect a trust and pursue legal action.
 Our attorneys at RMO represent beneficiaries to protect their rights.